juanzandev/sentiment_analysis_tool/README.md

 Options/Ideas:

-1. Website where comment section of a tweet to figure out the reception to the tweet.
+1. Website where comment section of a tweet is used to figure out the reception of the tweet.
 2. Compare the training set, to test Vader's accuracy.
 3. Based on reviews (how people felt), give a movie a review.
 4. Twitter summary of comment section bot.